kp-student/Bubbistix_WTS/README.md

 3. Commit your Changes: `git commit -m 'Add some AmazingFeature'`
 4. Push to the Branch: `git push origin feature/AmazingFeature`
 5. Open a Pull Request

 ---

 ## Our Team

-* Kristine Paul Garcia 🌙
+- Kristine Paul Garcia 🌙
-* Mara Julienne Rose Cervantes 🌟
+- Mara Julienne Rose Cervantes 🌟
-* Lianne Marie Dioso ✨
+- Lianne Marie Dioso ✨
-* Michelle Joi Quesada 💫
+- Michelle Joi Quesada 💫

 ---

+## Notes & Limitations
+- This is a **front‑end only** educational project—no database, sessions, or payments.
+- “Add to Cart”, “Checkout”, and account pages are **UI prototypes**.

+---

 ## License
 © 2025 Bubbistix.
-For educational purposes only.
+For educational use only.

 ---